Wider Curriculum: Student Personal Development

 Our Assembly Programme

-Our assemblies are diverse and promote and reinforce traditional values, especially those of respect and tolerance.
-Regular assemblies are delivered on e-safety, anti-bullying, Relationships, Sex and Health Education (RSHE), participation in charity work and topical issues.
+Our assemblies are diverse and seek to underpin the Personal Development Programme and promote and reinforce our values of Honesty, Excellence, Ambition, Respect and Teamwork.
+Regular assemblies are delivered on topical issues.

 Our Religious Studies Curriculum (RS)